kinnala/scikit-fem/README.md

 - Changed: `Mesh.refined` no more attempts to fix the indexing of `Mesh.boundaries` after refine
 - Changed: `skfem.utils.solve` now uses `scipy.sparse.eigs` instead of `scipy.sparse.eigsh` by default;
   the old behavior can be retained by explicitly passing `solver=solver_scipy_eigs_sym()`
-- Fixed: High memory usage and other small fixes in `skfem.visuals.matplotlib` related to 1D plotting
+- Fixed: High memory usage in `skfem.visuals.matplotlib` related to 1D plotting

 ### [2.5.0] - 2021-02-13